nakabonne/site/content/posts/an-introduction-to-progressive-delivery.md

 ## Benefits
 ### Testing in production
 The main benefit for lots of people would be this.
-Automated rollbacks makes it possible to perform tests in production with less risk.
+Automated rollbacks make it possible to perform tests in production with less risk.
 That lowers tha bar for finding bugs that have to be executed in a production environment to be found.

 We often cannot completely simulate live, real-world software in a test and dev environment.